redis-developer/doc-crawler/README.md

-# Example of a Web Crawler using Redis for doc storage and indexing
+# Example of a Web Crawler with Redis Indexing

 ## Summary
 API server implementation of a web crawler.
 Apache Tika is leveraged to extract text from crawled docs (html,